kharpsoe/python-test/_episodes/02-data-types.md

 ## Booleans

 Booleans are “truth” values.
 They report on whether things in your Python universe are `True` or `False`.
-There are the only two options for a boolean: `True` or `False`.
+There are only two options for a boolean: `True` or `False`.

 ~~~
 13 < 17